bhojkamal/devops/README.md

 # Laravel Development Environment with Docker

 This repository provides a boilerplate Docker setup for local development of PHP and Laravel applications.
-It includes containers for PHP, Composer, Node.js, and a web server (Nginx), allowing you to quickly spin up a consistent development environment.
+This parte is taken from: [https://github.com/puncoz-official/laravel-boilerplate](https://github.com/puncoz-official/laravel-boilerplate) It includes containers for PHP, Composer, Node.js, and a web server (Nginx), allowing you to quickly spin up a consistent development environment.
 For database and other services, you can leverage setups like the one provided here: [https://github.com/puncoz-official/dock](https://github.com/puncoz-official/dock)

 This setup uses Docker Compose v2 (compose.yml).